freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/josephus-problem.md

 # --instructions--

-Write a function that takes the initial number of prisoners and `k` as parameter and returns the number of the prisoner that survives.
+Write a function that takes the initial number of prisoners and `k` as parameters and returns the number of the prisoner that survives.

 # --hints--